Should You Hire A Caregiver For Periodic Paralysis?

 One common misconception about caregivers is that they are just for seniors.
 The truth is, it doesn’t matter what your age is — caregivers help people of all ages!
 If you (or a loved one) struggle with doing day-to-day tasks because of periodic paralysis symptoms, a caregiver can work with you to make your life easier and keep you safer.

-PPA President Linda Feld has plenty of experience with caregivers, so she knows why they’re so crucial: “Somebody has to be there for you when you have periodic paralysis, because when you become paralyzed, you’ve got to have somebody that you can call on.”
+Linda has plenty of experience with caregivers, so she knows why they’re so crucial: “Somebody has to be there for you when you have periodic paralysis because when you become paralyzed, you’ve got to have somebody that you can call on.”

 Can Family And Friends Be Caregivers?